-• consumption of foods as recorded in the NNS represent current food consumption patterns; and

-• Australian children 2-6 years are representative of New Zealand children of the same age in terms of food consumption and dietary exposure to EDTA;
+- Consumption of foods as recorded in the NNS represents current consumption patterns. - Australian children 2-6 years are representative of New Zealand children of the same age in terms of food consumption and dietary exposure to EDTA compounds.

 Consumer behaviour